 Code of Ethics and Related Statements

-Issues in Ethics Statement: Cultural Competence provides guidance from the board of ethics to members who are working with culturally and linguistically diverse populations.
+Issues in Ethics Statement: Cultural and Linguistic Competence provides guidance from the board of ethics to members who are working with culturally and linguistically diverse populations.

 Definitions of Communication Disorders and Variations provides guidance, but not official standards of the Association.
 It defines communication disorders, language disorders, hearing disorders, central auditory processing disorders, and communication variances including communication differences and dialect.

 Provision of Instruction in English-as-a-Second-Language by Speech-Language Pathologists in School Settings (

 Technical Report) indicates that speech-language pathologists who possess the required knowledge and skills to provide English as a Second Language (ESL) instruction in school settings may provide direct ESL instruction.
 SLPs who do not possess the requisite skills should not provide direct instruction in ESL, but should collaborate with ESL instructors in providing pre-assessment, assessment, and/or intervention with in school settings.

 Social Dialects states that no dialectal variety of English is a disorder or a pathological form of speech or language.
 The speech-language pathologist may be available to provide elective clinical services to nonstandard English speakers who do not present a disorder.
 On page 3,